skacula/copilot-git-prompt-tracker/README.md

-# Copilot Git Prompt Tracker
+# AI Git Prompt Tracker

-A VS Code extension that **monitors** your GitHub Copilot interactions and correlates them with Git commits to provide insights into your AI-assisted development workflow.
+A VS Code extension that **monitors** your AI assistant interactions (GitHub Copilot, Claude Code, Cursor) and correlates them with Git commits to provide insights into your AI-assisted development workflow.

 ## 🎯 Overview

-This extension is designed to **passively monitor and track** your actual Copilot interactions, then correlate them with Git commits to understand how AI assistance influences your development process.
+This extension is designed to **passively monitor and track** your AI assistant interactions, then correlate them with Git commits to understand how AI assistance influences your development process.
 It does **not** suggest prompts or templates, but rather focuses on capturing and analyzing your natural workflow.

+### 🤖 Multi-AI Assistant Support

+**GitHub Copilot** - Full Integration ✅
+- Direct access to actual prompts and responses via VS Code APIs
+- Complete conversation context and real-time tracking
+- Full feature support with accurate prompt capture

+**Claude Code** - Inference-Based Detection ⚠️
+- **Important**: Prompts are inferred, not captured directly
+- Claude Code operates as standalone CLI tool without VS Code integration
+- Extension detects code generation and infers likely prompts from patterns
+- Captures generated responses and file context with high accuracy
+- Uses sophisticated pattern recognition for prompt inference

+**Other AI Assistants (Cursor, etc.)** - Pattern-Based Detection 🔍
+- Detection capabilities vary by assistant architecture
+- Generated code and file modifications are tracked
+- Basic prompt inference based on code patterns

 ## ✨ Key Features